Murari-ch/jango12/README.md

-# jango12
+# Jango12
-this is a project of jango
+This is a project of poll application using python and django.